What’s the Definition of Controlled Foreign Corporation

 This is most prevalent when a foreign corporation has subpart F income.

-Controlled Foreign Corporation Examples help explain how a CFC works.
+CFC Examples help explain how the process works.
 We will keep this relatively simple, because there is no need to make it complicated.

 – David is a U.S. person who owns 100% of a Sociedad Anonima in Portugal.
 This is a controlled foreign corporation, because David owns more than 50% and at least 10% of the shares.